Federal Flight Deck Officer: Participation and deployment

-The exact number of active FFDOs and their distribution among airlines and flight routes is classified under 49 U.S. Code § 44921(d).
+The exact number of active FFDOs and their distribution among airlines and flight routes is not known.

 Their information is not retrievable under normal law enforcement inquiry methods so as to protect their identity and the integrity of the program.

 Incidents

-Despite predictions by opponents of the program of widespread incidents and accidents resulting from very large numbers of pilots carrying firearms in the cockpit, there have been no more reports of such events than any other law enforcement agencies.

-The only serious incidents have been caused by TSA protocols that have since been abandoned.

-On March 24, 2008, a US Airways FFDO's gun went off on Flight 1536 from Denver to Charlotte, North Carolina.
+On March 24, 2008, a US Airways FFDO's gun went off on Flight 1536 from Denver to Charlotte.
 No one was injured and the aircraft landed safely.
 According to the FFDO, the gun fired while he was trying to stow it.
 The bullet went through the side of the cockpit and tore a small hole in the exterior of the plane.
 The plane was pulled from service for repairs.

 On January 13, 2011, a JetBlue FFDO's bag carrying his gun was accidentally picked up by a passenger flying to West Palm Beach, Florida.
 When the passenger realized the bag wasn't hers, she notified a flight attendant.
 The FFDO's firearm was appropriately locked and secured and could not have been accessed or fired even if found.

-In June 2015, a United Airlines FFDO threw live ammunition in the trash, then flushed it down a toilet on an international flight from Houston to Munich.
+In June 2015, a United Airlines FFDO threw live ammunition in the trash before eventually deciding to flush it down the lavatory toilet on an international flight from Houston to Munich.

 In February 2017, a Southwest Airlines FFDO disembarked a plane in Phoenix, Arizona, leaving a loaded firearm unattended in the cockpit, after the FFDO was accused by a flight attendant of watching footage from a camera hidden in the airplane's lavatory.

+In August 2022, a Delta Air Lines FFDO allegedly used his firearm to assault and intimidate a fellow crew member in response to a possible diversion of the aircraft due to a medical situation.

+In January 2025, PSA Airlines FFDO Jonathan Campos was killed in the line of duty in a midair collision on final approach to Ronald Reagan Washington National Airport in Washington, D.C.
+His is the first and only line of duty death of an FFDO.